mm80843/T3.5/docs/Benef/PBN__Benef_448.md

 # __Enhanced surveillance and control of COVID-19__

-## Name of the Benefit

-GIS and GPS applications can support the mapping of COVID-19 hotspots, contact tracing, and monitoring of population movement, improving the efficiency of surveillance and control efforts.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in GIS and GPS applications can enable more targeted interventions, reducing the impact of the pandemic on health systems and the economy.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_484.md)